jxzhangjhu/Robustness-and-Uncertainty/README.md

 1. [NeurIPS 2021] - [Bayesian Deep Learning](http://bayesiandeeplearning.org/)
-- UncertaINR: Uncertainty Quantification of End-to-End Implicit Neural Representations for Computed Tomography [pdf](https://arxiv.org/pdf/2202.10847.pdf)
+- 2022 - Francisca Vasconcelos, Bobby He, Nalini Singh, Yee Whye Teh.
+UncertaINR: Uncertainty Quantification of End-to-End Implicit Neural Representations for Computed Tomography - [pdf](https://arxiv.org/pdf/2202.10847.pdf)
 > this is very new work from Oxford group.
-INR can be leveraged a little more?
+INR can be leveraged a little more?  no code